paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-There, using the power of Elixir binaries that allow us to tinker with the innards of a sequence of bytes, we use Cure.send_data send a binary to the C++ executable consisting of the integer for the function we want to call, ("create_bitcoin_public_key"), and the rest of the message payload, in this case the private key, and the atom `:once` to indicate that we only want a single message back from Cure and we don't need to listen for any other returned messages.<br />
+There, using the power of Elixir binaries that allow us to tinker with the innards of a sequence of bytes, we use `Cure.send_data` to send a binary to the C++ executable consisting of the integer for the function we want to call, (`create_bitcoin_public_key`), and the rest of the message payload, in this case the private key, and the atom `:once` to indicate that we only want a single message back from Cure and we don't need to listen for any other returned messages.<br />
 Cure returns the response from C++ to our process mailbox with the `:cure_data` atom, which we receive and simply return back...

 ---